jedc4xer/covid_visualizations/README.md

 Data Attribution: JHU CSSE COVID-19 Data

-Other capabilities that are not implemented include:
+Other capabilities that are not yet implemented include:
  - Save a set of states for easy tracking by choosing them, and then saving the list to a file that is checked when the program loads.
  - Display a table with summary statistics
  - Improve Graphical Display